Seeed-Studio/wiki-documents/docs/Sensor_Network.md

 ## Build Your Own(Easy IoT)

-- Without complicated instruments, we can sense and monitor the physical world just using microcontrollers and simple functional elecrtricals.
+<strong><font color={'8DC215'} size={"4"}>Without complicated instruments, we can sense and monitor the physical world just using microcontrollers and simple functional elecrtricals.
+That is, in this portion you can find:</font></strong>

-1. This portion contains the product documentation about Grove sensors and other functional electricals, along with microtrollers and attached extension board, accessories, etc.
+- Grove sensors and other functional electricals
+- Microtrollers and attached extension board, accessories, etc

-2. You can follow the application wiki to implement IoT(Internet of Things) in accessible scenes or acknowledge the embedded Machine Learning methods.
+- Application for IoT or embedded ML methods acknowledge

-3. There are free courses kits launched by Seeed Studio.
-And there are more intriguing tutorials  awating you to discover.
+- Kit with free courses and more intriguing tutorials

-4. You can always contact Seeed Studio Fusion service.
+- Fusion service

 ### Sensors